Developers: 10 Things We Love About You

 #1: Developers are willing to try anything

 They don’t just read about new software, they’re willing to roll up their sleeves and install it to see how good it really is.
 There’s no better way to know if something’s made for you than to try it out yourself!
-This attitude is a real boon for startups like ours: it gives us a valuable chance to prove ourselves to our target audience.
+This attitude is a real bonus for startups like ours: it gives us a valuable chance to prove ourselves to our target audience.

 #2: Developers aren’t shy about sharing feedback